 Moreover, acquiring deadstock fabric can prove a real benefit for smaller brands as they may not need to reproduce certain materials.
 This, in turn, can also provide customers access to limited collections.

 The pioneering upcycling fashion brand, From Somewhere, introduced the idea of ‘Reclaim To Wear.’
 Orsola de Castro and Filippo Ricci kick-started his movement in 1997.

 The Reclaim To Wear concept centers around creating garments from remnants and disposed of materials.
 These include materials and fabrics such as designer surplus, vintage, stock, second-hand clothing, and off-cuts.

-Reclaim To Wear offers solutions to change in our environment and world through upcycling and design.
+Reclaim To Wear offers solutions to change our environment and world by upcycling clothes blended with design.
 It also embraces the shift towards a less wasteful and more sustainable future.
-The reclaim to wear process involves transforming and re-designing discarded clothing and surplus textiles.
+The reclaim-to-wear process involves transforming and re-designing discarded clothing and surplus textiles.
 By so doing, we prolong the value and life cycle of pieces.

-In this light, the biggest win for deadstock fabric is that it helps to divert textile waste.
-A product made from deadstock may also prove considerably cheaper compared with buying fabrics first-hand.
+In this light, the biggest win for deadstock fabric is that it helps to divert waste fabric.
+A product made from deadstock may also prove considerably cheaper compared to buying fabrics first-hand.
 As a result, brands can source excellent quality fabrics rather than producing their garments with fabrics of half the quality.